 Main Character Signpost #3:

-Next comes the main character's personal crisis.
+The main character's personal crisis arises at the third signpost.
 He will be put in a position where he must either change or not change.
 There is no turning back or delaying the moment any longer.
 This is his personal turning point

 Main Character Signpost #4:

-The final event shows whether the main character's decision was good or bad.
-It is an event that determines his fate at the end of the story, one that either rewards or punishes his choice.
+The final signpost shows whether the main character's decision was good or bad.
+It reveals fate at the end of the story, one that either rewards or punishes his choice.

 Of course, if you've read the article on, Main Characters you'll know that the second most important character is the Impact Character.
 In fact, the impact character is so important that the next step in writing an outline is to create a separate throughline to show his/her influence...

 The impact character's story is important because of the influence it has on the other characters, especially the main character.
-The impact character shows the main character an alternative way to deal with problems, which may or may not be better.
+The impact character shows the main character an alternative way to deal with problems.
+It may or may not be the best way, but it gives the main character a reason to doubt himself.
 The impact character's story will also be marked by four signposts ...

 Impact Character Signpost #1: